sfeister/sidekick-epics-docs/docs/pi-flash.md

 ## Install and configure Raspberry Pi OS Lite on your microSD card (10 minutes)
 In this tutorial, you will flash Raspberry Pi OS Lite on your microSD card in such a way that you can remotely connect to the machine via SSH.

+## Why Pi OS Lite?
+We chose Raspberry Pi OS Lite because it has lower installation size than the Raspberry Pi OS.
+Since we won't be using any of the Desktop elements of our Raspberry Pi, but will be connecting remotely, we don't need the "extras".
+This makes it a nice, clean foundation for our EPICS goals.

 ## Materials
 * Raspberry Pi (e.g. this [Raspberry Pi Model 3 B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/))
 * Blank MicroSD card (e.g. this [16 GB SanDisk microSD card](https://www.amazon.com/SanDisk-Ultra-SDSQUNS-016G-GN3MN-UHS-I-microSDHC/dp/B074B4P7KD/ref=sr_1_4?dchild=1&keywords=micro+sd+card+16gb&qid=1634232331&s=electronics&sr=1-4)